[This article was first published in May, 2022, and updated in May, 2025.]

 I also love the lines of this pen: the tapered shape, strong body (neither too slim nor too thick), and angled end finial on the cap.
 The two metal bands (one wide, one narrow) are perfectly balanced with the rest of the pen and remind me of wedding rings.
 The interesting slit in the clip, allowing a glimpse of the pen color to show between the metal, lightens the look of the substantial clip.
 The overall feeling is both harmonious and powerful.
 This is an eloquent looking pen.

 The Waterman Expert comes in rollerball, ballpoint, and fountain, and in a variety of color and trim combinations.
 The ballpoint tip extends with a smooth and decisive-feeling twist of the pen and writes with a nice blue fine line.

 The rollerball comes with its refill cartridge in the tray beneath the pen, and writes with a fine black line.
 (The refill cartridge is delivered with its small disposable cap on, to keep the water-based ink fresh until the recipient is ready to use it.
 It is easy to install and replace.)
 Its snap cap has a satisfying and solid feeling, and clicks firmly into place both to cover the tip and when posted on the back of the pen while writing.
 The end finial on the cap is the perfect comfortable angle to press with your thumb and snap the cap into place!
 (I love this thoughtful design detail.)
-The pen has a nice substantial-feeling weight in your hand, and is extremely well balanced so it doesn't feel heavy even to smaller hands.
-It suits both men and women.

-All Experts can be engraved, except for the designs with patterned caps.
-(Please check to confirm that the Expert you like is currently available for engraving.
-We are not able to accommodate all engraving requests this graduation season.)
-I brought home a black lacquer chrome trim rollerball, a black lacquer gold trim ballpoint, and a rollerball in Waterman's newest L’Essence du Bleu design, which is deep blue lacquer with Waterman’s signature wave pattern chiselled into the metal cap.
-L’Essence du Bleu pens are slightly outside the traditional graduation style (and they cannot be engraved) but I think they are extremely beautiful and would be perfect if you are the kind of person who likes to be a little different.
+All four series are available in the beautiful L’Essence du Bleu design, featuring deep blue lacquer with Waterman’s signature wave pattern etched into the metal cap.
+L’Essence du Bleu pens are slightly outside the traditional graduation style, but I think they are extremely beautiful and would be perfect if you are the kind of person who likes to be a little different.

-If you have a slightly higher budget for your gift, you'll want to consider the slim and stylish Montblanc PIX.
+If you have a slightly higher budget for your gift, you'll want to consider the slim and stylish Montblanc PIX rollerball.
 The PIX model isn't as expensive as other Montblancs, but still has the name and reputation associated with the most famous brand in fine pens.
 Montblanc's very name carries the image of status and luxury, along with a history going back to 1906.
 Montblanc's trademark white stylized six-pointed snowcap with rounded edges, representative of the Mont Blanc snowcap from above, is instantly recognizable.
 A gift of a Montblanc never fails to impress and make the recipient feel very special indeed.

 The pen is named after Montblanc's historical PIX trademark, introduced in the 1930s as an anti-counterfeiting feature on their pens.
 Some Montblancs have PIX stamped onto their cap band, as well as in a much less obvious place: the underside of the clip.
 I think the pixie-like name is kind of cute, and suits this slender pen, but I also love that its real meaning is serious and secretive, reminiscent of an acronym used by a secret intelligence agency.

-This pen doesn't look out of place with the modern styling of cell phones and laptops, and is as at home in a coffee shop as it is on a desk or conference table.
-The rollerball version has the iconic snowcap logo on both the cap and end finial.
-Like the Waterman Expert, the rollerball features a snap cap and the ballpoint tip extends with a smooth twist.
-Each Montblanc is marked with a unique serial number around the ring of the pen clip to thwart counterfeiting, and comes with a booklet containing this number and the stamp of your authorized Montblanc dealer.
+This PIX doesn't look out of place with the modern styling of cell phones and laptops, and is as at home in a coffee shop as it is on a desk or conference table.
+The iconic snowcap logo on both the cap and end finial is a great touch and makes this pen look special from any angle.
+I brought home a PIX in blue when I originally released this article, but PIX is now limited to classic black.
+I'm still keeping this photo, because I really like it!

-Pilot MR Collection
+Pilot MR Collection: Streamlined Versatility

 All three pens are metal, with premium brass matte finish barrels and polished stainless steel accents.
 The fountain pen and rollerball have snap caps.
 The fountain pen comes with an ink cartridge and a simple squeeze converter so that you can use bottled inks.
 A nicer converter, the Pilot CON-40, is also available to buy separately if the owner ends up wanting one later.
 All the pens in the MR Collection can be engraved, revealing the brass material beneath the colored outer coating.
 (The turquoise pen in the engraved pens image above is a Retro Pop MR.)

-Pilot Corporation, founded in 1915, is the largest pen manufacturer in Japan, and its pens range from the everyday disposable variety to beautiful works of art made with traditional maki-e lacquering designs.
+Pilot Corporation, founded in 1918, is the largest pen manufacturer in Japan, and its pens range from the everyday disposable variety to beautiful works of art made with traditional maki-e lacquering designs.
 (These are marketed under their Namiki label, named for Ryosuke Namiki, the founder of the Pilot Corporation, originally named "Namiki Manufacturing Company.")
 Pilot is one of my personal favorite pen brands, and the MR Collection is the perfect place to start when entering the world of quality writing instruments.

 My final pick for graduation pen is a delightful one because it comes in so many rich colors.
 I had fun recording an Instagram video in the store with soon-to-graduate seniors Shriya, Austin, and Winnie, and instructed Winnie to reveal the pens in this photo with a dramatic flourish, declaring that one of them even matches the colors of her future university.